Do not hesitate to get in touch with our local team – we’d love to talk to you.

 Please contact us for a complete brochure, cabin options and pricing.

-The dramatic landscape that awed early explorers; Mt Erebus, Mt Discovery and the Transantarctic Mountains, are as inspiring today as they were 100 years ago.
+The dramatic landscape that awed early explorers; Mt Erebus, Mt Discovery and the Transantarctic Mountains, are as inspiring today as 100 years ago.
 The penguin rookeries described by the early biologists fluctuate in numbers from year to year, but they still occupy the same sites.
-The seals, which are no longer hunted for food, lie around on ice floes seemingly unperturbed.
+The seals, no longer hunted for food, lie on ice floes seemingly unperturbed.
 The whales, which were hunted so ruthlessly here in the 1920s, are now returning.
-Snow Petrels, Wilson’s Storm-Petrels, Antarctic Prions and South Polar Skuas all breed in this seemingly inhospitable environment.
+Snow Petrels, Wilson’s Storm Petrels, Antarctic Prions and South Polar Skuas all breed in this seemingly inhospitable environment.

 There is so much to see and do here, from exploring historic huts and sites to visiting penguin rookeries, marvelling at the glacial ice tongues and ice shelves, and understanding the icebergs and sea ice.
-Then there are all the seabirds, seals and whales to observe and photograph, modern scientific bases and field camps to visit and simply the opportunity to spend time drinking in the marvelous landscape that has always enthralled visitors.
+Then there are all the seabirds, seals and whales to observe and photograph, modern scientific bases and field camps to visit and simply the opportunity to photograph in the marvellous landscape that has always enthralled visitors.

 Please contact us for a complete brochure, cabin options and pricing.

 Our journey south to the Antarctic continent from New Zealand allows us to stop at the Subantarctic Islands.
 Our voyage south includes stops at The Snares, Auckland, Macquarie and Campbell Islands.
-These stops break our long journey, but more importantly, they help prepare us for what lies ahead, for these islands are part of the amazing and dynamic Southern Ocean ecosystem of which Antarctica is at the very heart.
-The islands provide some truely unique wildlife photography opportunities.
-We will get the chance to photograph five different penguin species – Yellow-eyed, King, Rockhopper, Gentoo and the endemic Royal – that breed here.
-Other wildlife photography highlights include Southern Royal and Light-mantled Albatross, as well as gigantic elephant seals.
+These stops break our long journey, but more importantly, they help prepare us for what lies ahead, for these islands are part of the amazing and dynamic Southern Ocean ecosystem of which Antarctica is at its very heart.
+The islands provide some truly unique wildlife photography opportunities.
+We will get the chance to photograph five different penguin species – Yellow-eyed, Rockhopper, Gentoo and the endemic Royal – that breed here, along with the vast colonies of regal King Penguins on Macquarie Island.
+Other wildlife photography highlights include the Southern Royal and Light-mantled Sooty Albatross, as well as gigantic elephant seals that all breed on these remote island’s rugged landscapes.

 Richard Young has guided two previous photography expeditions south from New Zealand: to the Ross Sea in Antarctica, and to the Sub-Antarctica Islands.